 2. Be Informed Ahead of Time

-Knowledge is power, they say, and this is no less true in negotiations for buying a house in Washington DC and North Carolina.
+Knowledge is power, they say, and this is no less true in negotiations for buying a house in Charlotte.
 Simply put, you want to go into the negotiations armed with more information than the seller has, especially concerning the house’s true value and the myriad of details involved in closing a sale.

 For example, many people aren’t aware that they can have an independent appraisal of their own done before entering into a contract for sale.
 If you do this, you can discover the true value of the house – and not have to work from just the seller’s asking price.
 An independent appraisal will also help you learn more about the prospective property in general, as well as something about the neighborhood where it is located.